neweuropeancollege/gitbook-documentation/sf-admin/docs/maintenance/daily-checks.md

 # Daily Checks to be done Every Morning

 ## Introduction
-This comprehensive guide is designed to assist Salesforce Admins in conducting thorough daily checks using the Admin Dashboard.
+This comprehensive guide is designed to assist the Salesforce Admin in conducting thorough daily checks using the Admin Dashboard.
 The dashboard features four key areas:
 1. General Overview Dashboard
 2. Faulty Records Dashboard
 3. Faulty Applicant Records Dashboard